redhat163/yint-portfolio/README.md

-# yint-portfolio
+# Eric Yin's portolio
-This is Eric's portfolio
+This is Eric's portfolio.
+It uses AWS and ReactJS.